Pagpag: Siyam na Buhay: Plot

 The two find Roman's empty coffin.
 They search the house and see three human figures in the wall drawn in blood.
 Leni goes to find Mac-Mac in a church and Dencio, together with Eva, arrive to warn them and reveal that Mac-Mac is really Emmanuel, having rescued him during the fire to protect him from his parents.
 Eva tells Cedric and Leni that Roman's body is in their old house.
 In the church, Mac-Mac is trapped inside, while Eva is killed after being sucked inside a tomb.
-Meanwhile, Ashley takes pictures of herself at her house but finds that one of the images has Roman's face.
-She is soon thrown to a mirror then falls down before being impaled by a falling chandelier.
-Justin, who witnesses her death and runs outside while calling Cedric, is sandwiched to death by two trucks.
+Meanwhile, at home, Ashley takes some selfies but sees that one of them has Roman's face.
+She is soon thrown to a mirror and falls down before being crushed by a falling chandelier.
+Justin, who witnesses her death and runs outside while calling Cedric, is fatally sandwiched by two trucks.

 Dencio is trapped inside his car when he tries to save Mac-Mac in the church.
 The spirit taunts him as he tries to give back the money he stole.
-He rolls down the windows and tries to get out but is killed after his neck is impaled by shattered glass from a car window.
+He rolls down the car window and tries to escape but is killed after he impales himself on shattered glass from the window.
 When Mac-Mac is able to escape, he sees the spirits of Roman's victims warning them that Cedric and Leni are both in danger.
 He then follows Roman's spirit on his way to the house.

 When Cedric and Leni arrive at the old house, they realize that it was Lucy who sent her husband's spirit to kill the victims until he obtains nine lives for him to be resurrected.
 Mac-Mac rushes in to save them but is caught by Lucy, who threatens to kill him.
 Cedric and Leni tell Lucy the truth about Emmanuel.
 Roman tries to kill Leni and Cedric, but Lucy intervenes and is impaled by a girder.
 After Roman finally reanimates, he rushes to Lucy, who reveals to him that she was pregnant and that he had unwittingly killed their second child and explains to him that Emmanuel is still alive before she dies.
 Enraged, Roman attempts to kill Leni before being stabbed by Cedric.

 In the aftermath, Cedric arrives in the hospital to visit Leni and Mac-Mac.
 They then see the ghosts of Lucy and Roman smiling at them as the film ends.